 Best All-Rounder: Abu Garcia Villain 2.0 Casting Rod

 If you’re just starting out or don’t have the funds to purchase specialist rods for each bass fishing technique, opt for a versatile all-rounder like the Abu Garcia Villain 2.0 Casting Rod.
 This rod is designed for use with a baitcasting reel, traditionally the most popular choice for bass fishermen.
 It comes in a range of sizes, but the seven-foot length with medium power is the best middle-of-the-road option.
-Amazon reviewers love the rod’s enviable casting ability and surprising backbone, while its power rating is suited to medium line weights and an average amount of cover.

 Fast action guarantees great sensitivity and solid hook sets and is especially suited to single-hook lures, including jigs and worms.
 The seven-foot model is a one-piece rod made from lightweight, perfectly balanced 40-ton graphite and complemented by the brand’s V Wrap carbon construction for added strength and durability.
 Other highlights include the high-quality Fuji reel seat, the comfortable EVA non-slip handle, and the titanium alloy guides.
 The latter have zirconium inserts for unparalleled lightness.